 Prosecutors said Paul DanDan's roommate Derrick Fells gave him the bomb, but shortly after making his first court appearance, Fells died and his testimony died with him.

-At the time, the Federal Aviation Administration terminated Paul Dandan’s access to the Charlotte Douglas airport.
+At the time, the FAA terminated Dandan’s access to the Charlotte Douglas airport.
 He also lost his job as an air traffic controller.

-“From the start, Paul has denied any wrongdoing in this case, and we've always said we've looked forward to addressing this in court,” his attorney, Ron Frey, told Channel 9.
+“From the start, Paul has denied any wrongdoing in this case, and we've always said we've looked forward to addressing this in court,” Frey, told Channel 9.

 Dandan, from the beginning, denied that he intended to use to the device to hurt anyone.